solutions

 images

-VAST Data one of a few select vendors that supports GDS officially at launch by NVIDIA, which is currently expected to be generally available in 2021.
+VAST Data is one of a few select vendors that supports GDS officially at launch by NVIDIA, which is currently expected to be generally available in 2021.
 More ecosystem work is expected to be completed in that time frame as well, with support for the NVIDIA cuFile APIs (necessary to exploit GDS capabilities) in major Deep Learning Frameworks such as Tensorflow, PyTorch and MXNet, as well as exploration of new use cases for this work.

 The interest in this from our customer base is unprecedented.
 Many of our customers who have purchased DGX A100 systems are planning to use that with VAST systems, with or without GDS, as VAST Data offers a scalable, highly performant and cost effective platform to base their Deep Learning workloads on without any compromises.